bsde1245/offer/_posts/2017-05-20-Paytm-Promo-Code-May-2017---Recharge-and-Bill-Payments-Offers.md

 categories: paytm
 ---

+<h3>Get 50% Cashback on Booking Movie Tickets (Max 150)</h3>

+Paytm has come up with Booking Movie Tickets Offer where you will get the 50% Cashback upto a Maximum of Rs 150 on purchase of 2 Movie Tickets and No Minimum Purchase required.
+Apply Coupon:- GBON50 or MOVIE50

 <h3>Get 100% Cashback on your First Bus Booking (Max cb Rs 200)</h3>

 Paytm has come up with awesome deal on Bus Ticket Booking where they are offering Flat 100% Cashback on Bus Ticket Booking for First time Bus Ticket booking usinf code FREEBUS.
 No minimum Bus Ticket booking.
 Maximum cashback is Rs 200.
 So Hurry up !!